bevyengine/bevy-website/content/learn/book/getting-started/ecs/_index.md

 The {{rust_type(type="struct" crate="bevy_app", name="App" method="add_systems" no_struct=true)}} function adds the system to your App's {{rust_type(type="struct", crate="bevy_app", name="Update")}} {{rust_type(type="struct", crate="bevy_ecs", mod="schedule" no_mod=true name="Schedule")}}, but we'll cover that more later.

-Now run your App again using `cargo run`.
+Now run your app again using `cargo run`.
 You should see `hello world!` printed once in your terminal.

 ## Your First Components